Basics: Extending Default Runtime

 These are unavoidable.
 If you are not familiar with Docker you’ll probably run your application a few times before you are happy with the result.
 Mistakes in a Dockerfile may have different nature, yet they all lead to one thing – Docker fails to execute a particular instruction.
 Look at the logs to see where the Dockerfile fails.

-Fail to ADD
+Fail to add/mount sources

 We’re all humans and may forget certain things.
 You may be so obsessed with creating a perfect environment for your application that you actually forget to inject project source or build artifacts.
 Make sure you have ADD instruction in your recipe.